Charlotte Charlaque: In Berlin

-Around this time - i.e. between 1929 and 1931 - Charlaque underwent gender reassignment surgery in Berlin.
+Around this time, between 1929 and 1931, Charlaque underwent gender reassignment surgery in Berlin.
 Alongside the kitchen assistant Dora Richter and the painter Toni Ebel, with whom she was friends, she was one of the first three known cases of gender reassignment surgery worldwide.
 In 1933, all three women appeared briefly in the Austrian film Mysterium des Geschlechts (Mystery of Sex) by Lothar Golte.
 Around the same time, Charlaque and Ebel gave an interview to the Swedish journalist Ragnar Ahlstedt (1901-1982), in which they provided insights into their lives and their life situations at the time.

 Escape to Czechoslovakia

 Charlaque was in a relationship with Ebel and the two women lived together from around 1932.
 As Charlotte Charlaque was Jewish, Toni Ebel converted to Judaism in the early 1930s and both women were staunch opponents of National Socialism, they fled together to Czechoslovakia in the spring of 1934, where they first settled in Karlovy Vary and later in Brno and Prague.
 While Ebel painted pictures for spa guests and other clients, Charlaque taught English and French, probably also to Jews who were fleeing persecution by the German National Socialists.

-A few months before the invasion of Czechoslovakia by the German Wehrmacht on March 15, 1939 and the establishment of the "Protectorate of Bohemia and Moravia", events came to a head for Charlaque and Ebel.
+A few months before the invasion of Czechoslovakia by the German Wehrmacht on 15 March 1939 and the establishment of the "Protectorate of Bohemia and Moravia", events came to a head for Charlaque and Ebel.
 Their homes were searched and Ebel in particular was soon considered an "uninvited foreigner" in Czechoslovakia.
 The move from Brno to Prague was only a temporary relief for the two.

-Charlaque was arrested by the Prague immigration police on March 19, 1942, after the authorities found out that she was Jewish.
+Charlaque was arrested by the Prague immigration police on 19 March 1942, after the authorities found out that she was Jewish.
 She was originally supposed to be interned in Theresienstadt and an identification card had already been created for her.
 However, Ebel managed to convince the Swiss consul in Prague that her lover was an American citizen by means that had not yet been fully clarified.
 The only reason she no longer had valid identification papers was because she had handed them over to the American vice consul in Vienna to obtain a new passport.
 What Ebel failed to mention was that the vice consul in Vienna had refused to issue Charlaque's passport in a female name.

 Charlaque was then transferred to the Liebenau internment camp.
 From here, she was sent to the USA together with other non-German women and children who were intended to be exchanged for Americans and British women of German origin.
 Ebel remained behind in Prague alone.